OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

 ## Known Behavior

-* In the case of OpsHub Migrator for Microsoft Azure DevOps (OM4ADO) and OpsHub Integration Manager (OIM) with community edition, the **Registration After Installation** feature is not available.
+* In the case of OpsHub Migrator for Microsoft Azure DevOps (OM4ADO) and <code class="expression">space.vars.SITENAME</code> (OIM) with community edition, the **Registration After Installation** feature is not available.

 # Silent Registration for Linux

 Here is a video on the silent registration of OIM on the Linux machine:
 {% embed url="https://youtu.be/geegozffGtg" %}

-When you want to install/upgrade OpsHub Integration Manager on a Linux machine as described [here](installation.md#launch-the-installer-in-different-operating-systems), you need to register yourself by following the steps listed below before you proceed with the installation/upgradation.
+When you want to install/upgrade <code class="expression">space.vars.SITENAME</code> on a Linux machine as described [here](installation.md#launch-the-installer-in-different-operating-systems), you need to register yourself by following the steps listed below before you proceed with the installation/upgradation.

 * Please download offline registration utility from [here](https://opshubtrial-my.sharepoint.com/:u:/g/personal/support_opshub_com/EQHg8u3f96lCgBG78UOaLMwBXsfN-yl-Z7ou6KxHYXJMcA).
 * You will get the files as shown below: